David's Midnight Magic: Legacy

 Atari Corporation released a pinball game called Midnight Magic for the Atari 2600 that plays differently from the similarly named David's Midnight Magic.

 Doug Carlston of Broderbund said in 1983 that Snider earned "somewhere in the six figures" in royalties from David's Midnight Magic.
-Snider's brother Eric later used his first name in the title of Eric's Ultimate Solitaire.
+David Snider's brother Eric later similarly used his first name in the titles of the game Eric's Ultimate Solitaire and the screensaver Eric's Cascade.

 In 2005, a Visual Pinball recreation of David's Midnight Magic was created called David's Midnight Magic 2005 which is rendered with 3D graphics.